owlchester/kanka-docs/docs/source/features/campaigns/deleting.md

 You can remove existing members in the Members subpage of a campaign, but you cannot remove other campaign admins.

-If you are stuck, contact us on [Discord](https://kanka.io/go/discord) and we're happy to help.
+If you are stuck, contact us on [Discord](https://kanka.io/go/discord).
+We're happy to help.